Care Improvement Strategies LLC, Logo

 Reducing CAUTI – what to do after the catheter is out. – for nurses

-Reducing device-related pressure injuries – an interdisciplinary approach – for nurses, skin care committees, quality nurses
+Reducing device-related pressure injuries – an interdisciplinary approach – for nurses, skin care committees, quality nurses, physicians

-Care of the patient with a stoma-the road to recovery – for nurses
+Care of the patient with a stoma-the road to recovery – for nurses, CNAs, PCAs, PTAs

 Attention: Chief Nursing Officers, Quality Specialists, Risk Managers, Education Directors, Nurses